A Strong Advocate For Workers In Employment Law Disputes

 The relationship between an employer and an employee is a highly important one.
-Most of us need a way to earn a living and support ourselves and we rely on employers to provide compensation in exchange for our work.
+Most of us need a way to earn a living and support ourselves, and we rely on employers to provide compensation in exchange for our work.
 However, employers have been known to abuse this relationship in many ways, often resulting in violations of the rights of their employees.
-To protect employees, many different laws apply to the employment relationship, setting out requirements and prohibited behaviors for employers.
+To protect employees, different laws apply to the employment relationship, setting out requirements and prohibited behaviors for employers.

-Types of Employment Litigation
+Types Of Employment Litigation

 Harassment in the workplace

 Harassment is another form of unlawful workplace discrimination.
-While sexual harassment is the most prevalent type, employers may not permit harassment of employees based on any of the above protected factors.
+While sexual harassment is the most prevalent type, employers may not permit harassment of employees based on any of the above-protected factors.
 Behavior rises to the level of harassment when it is so pervasive or offensive that it creates a hostile work environment for the victim.

 New Jersey follows the legal doctrine of “at-will employment,” which means that unless you have an employment contract, either you or your employer has the right to end the relationship at any time, even without a good reason.
 However, the law does prohibit employers from terminating employees based on the above-mentioned protected factors or for reasons that go against public policy.
 It can be difficult to recognize when your termination was wrongful, so our attorneys will evaluate your case and advise you of your rights in your situation.